 Fergon Side Effects

-Note: This page contains information about the side effects of ferrous gluconate.
-Some of the dosage forms included on this document may not apply to the brand name Fergon.
+Note: This document contains side effect information about ferrous gluconate.
+Some of the dosage forms listed on this page may not apply to the brand name Fergon.

 For the Consumer

 You should not use this medicine if you have hemochromatosis, hemosiderosis, or hemolytic anemia.